YEPing02/depay-frontend/README.md

 So this is a personal project of a second-hand goods trading plateform,

-Contributers: me and my girlfriend (she's boring too)
+Contributers: me and my girlfriend (she's bored too)

 <pre>